rochitranjan/Shipment-Entity/README.md

 # A demo console App for managing Logistics at a small shipping company
 Console App that will retrieve the details of the Shipment Entity based on 4 types of people who handle it namely, Customer, Agent, Carrier and Company.
 Get all the details related to the Shipment Entity as input from the user.
+The app add all of the user to a list and lets you run a search against all of the added entities and displayes the search result in following format

 Parameters for Customer - String shipmentEntityName,String identificationNumber,Integer id,String name
+Search Results format for Customer - "Name","Identification Number","Customer Id","Customer Name"
 Parameters for Company - String name,String identificationNumber,String identifier,String iata,String fmc
+Search Results format for Company - "Name","Identification Number","Company Name","IATA","FMC"
 Parameters for Agent - String shipmentEntityName,String identificationNumber,String name,String iata,String fmc
+Search Results format for Agent - "Name","Identification Number ","Agent Name","IATA","FMC"
 Parameters for Carrier - String name,String identificationNumber,String carrierCode,String iata
+Search Results format for Carrier - "Name","Identification Number","Code Name","IATA"

 IATA - IATA number for accredited travel agents/company
 FMC - FMC license number for accredited company/agents